STAFF AND BOARD MEMBERS

 A WORD FROM THE CHAIRPERSON

-I would like to thank the members of the Board of Directors for nominating me as the PRCDC's Chairperson for 2023-2024.
+I would like to thank the members of the Board of Directors for nominating me as the PRCDC's Chairperson for 2024-2025.

-As you know, the PRDC is there to create jobs, and support, and stimulate the growth of our businesses and communities.
+As you know, the PRDC is there to create jobs, support, and stimulate the growth of our businesses and communities.
 Over the next year, we will continue the work already started by the board of directors.

-Our vision as an economic development organization is to promote realistic, inclusive and, above all, sustainable progress.
+Our vision as an economic development organization is to promote realistic, inclusive, and, above all, sustainable progress.

 Luc Filion